course-details-portlet

 • describe the characteristics of the different orbit types (LEO, MEO, GEO, HEO)

-• describe at least three main areas of application for satellites (earth observation, navigation and communication)
+• describe at least three main areas of application for satellites (earth observation, navigation, and communication)

-• set up a link budget - describe the main components of a satellite (payload, rocket engine, propellant, antennas, solar cells and mechanical structure)
+• describe the main components of a satellite (payload, rocket engine, propellant, antennas, solar cells and mechanical structure)

 • describe the effects of microgravity and radiation on organic and non organic materials.